xpack/vscode-xpack-extension-ts/README.md

 but with some care can also be used with legacy tools like autotools and make.

+Future versions of the xPack Build Framework are planned to include an integrated build system generator, similar to that used in Eclipse CDT.

 ## Disclaimer

-The xPack Project does not introduce a new package format, but inherits from the simplicity of **npm**; it adds a few more definitions to `package.json`, but otherwise it uses exactly the same project format as **npm**; **xPacks are actually npm packages**, and can be
+The xPack project does not introduce a new package format, but inherits from the simplicity of **npm**; it adds a few more definitions to `package.json`, but otherwise it uses exactly the same project format as **npm**; **xPacks are actually npm packages**, and can be